abjerner/Skybrud.Umbraco.RssUtils/README.md

 @{
     Layout = null;

-    // Obviously the news articles should be hardcoded var articles = new[] {
+    // Obviously the news articles shouldn't be hardcoded var articles = new[] {
         new {
             Id = 1,